 "You Are Only as Old as You Feel"

 Many older people are already taking medications for other conditions.
-It is important to know if HIV drugs will interact with these medications, such as those used for high blood pressure or high cholesterol.
-Therefore, it is important to tell your health care provider about any over-the-counter medications, prescription drugs, herbs, vitamins, or supplements that you take so that you can identify any possible drug interactions.
+Some HIV drugs may interact with these medications, such as those used for high blood pressure or high cholesterol.
+Tell your health care provider about all over-the-counter medications, prescription drugs, herbs, vitamins, or supplements that you take so that he or she can identify any possible drug interactions.

 Monitoring Your Overall Health

 It is important for anyone over 40 to pay close attention to their health and get regular checkups.
-If you are HIV+, it is important to begin to keep an eye out for problems early so that you can make healthy choices as soon as possible.
-In addition to getting regular checkups that look for signs of the conditions listed above, be sure your checkups also look for cognitive problems (changes in thinking or memory), liver disease, kidney disease, metabolic and body shape abnormalities, diabetes, and mental health issues, including depression.
+If you are living with HIV, it is important to watch for problems earlier in your life so that you can make healthy choices as soon as possible.
+In addition to getting regular checkups that look for signs of the conditions listed above, be sure your checkups also look for cognitive problems (changes in thinking or memory), hearing or vision problems, liver disease, kidney disease, unusual metabolic and body shape changes, diabetes, and mental health issues, including depression.

 The aging process itself can lower energy levels, restrict social encounters, and cause decreased physical and mental abilities.
-This means that older HIV+ people may suffer more emotional problems and physical stresses than others do.
+This means that older people living with HIV may suffer more emotional problems and physical stresses than others do.

 Stigma can also make things difficult.
-There is the stigma of living with HIV disease and the stigma of ageism.
+There is the stigma of living with HIV and the stigma of being older.
 This can make it difficult for older people to find support.
-First of all, they may be ashamed and hesitate to tell anyone that they have HIV.
-Second, they may not be comfortable in support groups and choose not to join them.
+First of all, they may be ashamed and hesitate to tell anyone that they live with HIV.
+Secondly, they may not be comfortable in support groups that include younger people.

 However, it is important for older people living with HIV to seek out support.
 A lack of support can lead to depression.
 A mental health counselor, health educator, or peer counselor can help.
 Some peer counselors may have had similar experiences and can share healthy ways to cope.

-You may find it helpful to hear the stories of older people living with HIV – of women and men, some of whom have been HIV+ for years, and some of whom have been recently diagnosed as HIV+.
-There are several stories of older Americans living with HIV at The Graying of AIDS.
+You may find it helpful to hear the stories of older people living with HIV – of women and men, some of whom have been living with HIV for years, and some of whom have been recently diagnosed with HIV.
+See the Additional Resources section for links to some stories.

-There is a lot of research and attention focused on aging and HIV.
-With it may come advances in the care and treatment of older people living with HIV.
-In the meantime, both middle-aged and older HIV+ people need to make sure that their health care providers regularly check not only their HIV illness, but also for signs of diseases associated with aging.
-This includes testing for cancer, heart problems, bone disorders, and other health issues that are growing more common among HIV+ people as they get older.
+Much research and attention are focused on aging and HIV.
+This may result in advances in the care and treatment of older people living with HIV.
+In the meantime, it is important for both middle-aged and older adults living with HIV to get checked regularly for signs of changes in their HIV, as well as signs of the diseases associated with aging.
+This includes testing for cancer, heart problems, bone disorders, and other health issues that are becoming more common among people living with HIV as they get older.